Ubersmake/Adventure/README.md

 ### Implementation

-* Credits for jQuery and markdown-js.
+* Proper credits for jQuery and markdown-js.

 * Story validator.